nanograv/PINT/CONTRIBUTING.rst

    be updated.
 Put your new functionality into a function with a docstring.
 Check the HTML documentation produced by ``make docs`` to make sure your new documentation appears and looks reasonable.
+   If the new functionality needs a more detailed explanation than can be put in a docstring, add it to `docs/explanation.rst`.
+Make sure that the docstring contains a brief description as well.
 4. The pull request should work for and 3.8+.
 Make sure that all the CI tests for the pull request pass.
 5. Update `CHANGELOG-unreleased.md` with an appropriate entry.
 Please note